Fauna of California: Big Sur

 Big Sur is a region of the Central Coast of California where the Santa Lucia Mountains rise abruptly from the Pacific Ocean.
 Big Sur is home to a wide variety of animals.
-Mammals include bobcat, weasel, coyote, gray fox and puma, as well as non-native Russian boar which were imported in the 1920s for sport hunting to Rancho San Carlos and can now be found in 56 of the state's 58 counties.
+Mammals include bobcat, weasel, coyote, gray fox, and puma, as well as non-native Russian boar which were imported in the 1920s for sport hunting to Rancho San Carlos and can now be found in 56 of the state's 58 counties.
 Sea lions, harbor seals, elephant seals, gray whales, sea otters, and several species of sharks can be spotted off the rocky coastline.

-Many varieties of seabirds and waterfowl also call it home, including seagulls, cormorants, willets, sandpipers, oystercatchers, guillemots and many others.
-Andrew Molera State Park has over 350 different species of birds.
-The peregrine falcon, brown pelican, Brandt's cormorant and other seabirds are very easy to see along the coast.
-Three amphibians are found in the area: Arboreal salamander, California newt and western toad.
+Many varieties of seabirds and waterfowl also call it home, including seagulls, cormorants, willets, sandpipers, oystercatchers, guillemots, and many others.
+Andrew Molera State Park has over 350 species of birds.
+The peregrine falcon, brown pelican, Brandt's cormorant, and other seabirds are very easy to see along the coast.
+Three amphibians are found in the area: arboreal salamander, California newt, and western toad.

 Southern California

 Southern California constitutes one of the more varied collections of geologic, topographic, and natural ecosystem landscapes in a diversity outnumbering other major regions in the country.
 The region spans from Pacific Channel Islands, shorelines, beaches, and coastal plains, through the Transverse and Peninsular Ranges with their peaks, into the large and small interior valleys, to the vast deserts of California.

 Several varieties of rattlesnakes are indigenous to the region.
-While only the Pacific Northwest rattler makes its home in Northern California, almost a dozen rattlesnakes make their home in the deserts of Southern California, including the western diamondback and the Mojave rattlesnake.
-Birds in the region include the Anna's hummingbird, acorn woodpecker, northern flicker, California towhee, California vulture, red-tailed hawk and many more.
+While only the Pacific Northwest rattler makes its home in Northern California, almost a dozen rattlesnakes make their home in the deserts of Southern California, including the western diamondback and Mojave rattlesnake.
+Birds in the region include Anna's hummingbird, acorn woodpecker, northern flicker, California towhee, California vulture, red-tailed hawk, and many more.

 Mojave Desert

 The Mojave Desert appears to have little in the way of wildlife but actually has large, diverse populations.
 The extremely warm desert environment has animals that have adapted to their environment with each filling an important niche in the desert ecosystem.
-Animals in the Mojave Desert include the Mohave rattlesnake, desert tortoise, glossy snake, common side-blotched lizard, California kingsnake, giant hairy scorpion, stripe tailed scorpion and the desert iguana.
+Animals in the Mojave Desert include the Mohave rattlesnake, desert tortoise, glossy snake, common side-blotched lizard, California kingsnake, giant hairy scorpion, stripe tailed scorpion, and the desert iguana.

 Sonoran Desert

 Mammals found in the deserts of the lower Sonoran zone include the jackrabbit, kangaroo rat, and opossum.
-The Western screech-owl, roadrunner, cactus wren, and various species of hawk are common birds, and the sidewinder, desert tortoise, and horned toad represent the area's reptilian life.
+The western screech owl, roadrunner, cactus wren, and various species of hawk are common birds, and the sidewinder, desert tortoise, and horned toad represent the area's reptilian life.
 The upper Sonoran zone is home to such mammals as the antelope, brown-footed woodrat, and ring-tailed cat.
 Birds distinctive to this zone are the California thrasher, the American bushtit, and California condor.